KkyKai/Login/README.md

 # Login
-Completed Using ReactJS for View,
+Completed Using ReactJS and TypeScript for View,
 Java Spring for Model and Controller